-Some features available on the Websites offer the ability to subscribe or opt-in to some kind of on-going communication schedule from the University or one of its agents (such as an email newsletter, and RSS feed or an iCal feed).
-Any such communication opt-in is voluntary and offers a method to opt-out if applicable.
+Some features available on the Websites offer the ability to subscribe or opt in to some kind of ongoing communication schedule from the University or one of its agents (such as an email newsletter, RSS feed, or iCal feed).
+Any such communication opt-in is voluntary and offers a method to opt out if applicable.

 Information automatically collected

 The University uses online digital advertising to promote various programs and initiatives at the institution through planned campaigns.
 The University engages with select third-party vendors to help facilitate those campaigns and use technologies that serve and re-serve the University advertising elsewhere on the Internet based on prior visits to the Websites, using a technique called “remarketing.”

 The University uses a number of select third-party vendors to provide anonymous statistical data about site usage, content consumption, and sources of traffic to the Websites.
 Such data allows the institution to quantify the popularity of content and the effectiveness of digital and non-digital advertising campaigns and to identify patterns that could assist in optimizing paths to key features on the Websites or eliminate problem areas.

 The servers housing the Websites are configured to maintain anonymous logs that enumerate all HTTP requests sent to them.
 The University or select third-party vendors can use these logs to assist in troubleshooting problems that arise on the Websites or for insight into specific, although anonymous, usage of the Websites should the need arise.
 Log files are periodically purged.